alfonzii/Nutritional-assistant/README.md

 # Nutritional-assistant
 Simple android application for nutrition control with adaptive meal plan generation created in Java with Android SDK.

+## Screenshots
+TODO

 ## User manual

 ### Main activity
-On main screen you see overview of your daily food intake.
-You got three options from main:
+On main screen you see overview of your daily food intake an generated meal plan.
+You got four main options from main:

 1. Add food (floating button)
 2. Reset your daily income
 3. Settings
+4. (Re-)Generate meal plan

 #### Add food
 When you click food adding button, application get you to an activity, where you have search bar.